Lynching of Orion Anderson

-Orion Anderson (1875–1889) was a 14-year-old African American who was shot then hanged, on November 8, 1889, in Leesburg, Virginia, by a white mob.
+Orion Anderson (1875 – 1889) was a 14-year-old African American who was shot and then hanged by a white mob, on November 8, 1889, in Leesburg, Virginia.
 His murder was the second of three recorded lynchings in Loudoun County, Virginia, between 1880 and 1902.
 On Juneteenth 2019, a historical marker was placed at the site of the old rail station where he was killed.

 Accusation and murder

 Newspaper accounts

 Contemporary newspaper accounts differ in details.
 The Richmond newspaper the Daily Times reported that on November 6, 1889, Miss Leith, described as "a school girl about seventeen years old" (some sources have her aged 14 or 15), returned home from school at the Hamilton Academy, and was "feloniously assaulted".
 Leith named Orion Anderson (called "Owen" by the Daily Times and some other newspapers) as her assailant, but was unable to identify him as the perpetrator.
 After Anderson was released, he was arrested again based on circumstantial evidence, and apparently confessed to the crime.
 Two days later, at one in the morning, he was taken from his jail cell by a group of a hundred armed men, who had seized the keys from Officer Charles F. Laycock.
-They hanged him at the freight depot, and shot him as well.
+They hanged him at the freight depot and shot him as well.

-A report in the Richmond Dispatch offers additional detail, and differs in some aspects from the report in the Daily Times.
+A report in the Richmond Dispatch offers additional detail and differs in some aspects from the report in the Daily Times.
 According to the Richmond Dispatch, the girl was "assaulted by a negro boy", and ran away after she screamed and struggled.
 She reported that she thought it was "Owen Anderson", but had no way of knowing since he had been "disguised" with a bag on his head.
 After the old "guano sack" was found, he was said to have confessed, and was sent to Leesburg jail.
 The mob that arrived at the jail consisted of up to thirty men who were "disguised".
-Two of the undisguised men led another, dressed up as a prisoner, to the jail, and thus they fooled the jailer and made their way inside.
-Anderson was hanged and died in minutes, and was then shot in the head, the body, and the leg.
+Two of the undisguised men led another dressed up as a prisoner to the jail, and thus they fooled the jailer and made their way inside.
+Anderson was hanged and died in minutes and was then shot in the head, the body, and the leg.
 Deputy Sheriff Laycock stated that he was unable to identify the undisguised men because they were "strangers" who were not local to the county.

 An article in The Washington Post published on November 9, 1889, reported that "The work was done quietly but effectually."
 There were no convictions related to Anderson's murder.
 The state of Virginia did not pass an anti-lynching law until 1928, and lynching was not recognized as a federal offense until 2022.